 - Inappropriate email and internet use in the workplace

-- Encryption--encrypted data makes it impossible to view without the correct key or password.
-When encryption is present, the examiner may need to do a 'live acquisition'.
-A live acquisition runs an application on a suspect computer to acquire data to the examiner's data repository, such as a USB drive making changes to the original.
-Normally making any changes to the original digital copy is not a forensic best practice, but often is necessary to collect protected data.
-As long as the examiner can show his actions were necessary to divulge the consequences of evidence, then it will still be admissible in a court of law.
+Encryption–encrypted data makes it impossible to view without the correct key or password.
+When encryption is present, the examiner may need to make a ‘live acquisition.’
+A live acquisition runs an application on a suspect computer to acquire data to the examiner’s data repository, such as a USB drive making changes to the original.
+Usually, making any changes to the original digital copy is not a forensic best practice, but it is often necessary to collect protected data.
+As long as the examiner can show his actions were necessary to divulge the consequences of evidence, it will still be admissible in a court of law.

-- New technologies--with evolving technology in hardware, software and operating systems, no single examiner can be expert in all.
-Therefore, it is crucial for computer forensic examiners to network and share knowledge with others in the field
+New technologies–with evolving technology in hardware, software, and operating systems, no single examiner can be an expert in all.
+Therefore, it is crucial for computer forensic examiners to network and share knowledge with others in the field.

-- Legal arguments – Legal issues can confuse or distract from a computer examiner's findings.
-One example of this is the 'Trojan Defense'.
-A Trojan is a piece of computer code disguised as something benign but which has a hidden and malicious purpose.
-Trojans have many uses, including key-logging, up/downloading files and installing viruses.
+Legal arguments – Legal issues can confuse or distract from a computer examiner’s findings.
+One example of this is the ‘Trojan Defense.’
+A Trojan is a piece of computer code disguised as something benign but has a hidden and malicious purpose.
+Trojans have many uses, including key-logging, up/downloading files, and installing viruses.

-A lawyer may be able to argue that actions on a computer were not carried out by a user, but instead automated by a Trojan without the user's knowledge.
-In such cases, a competent opposing lawyer supplied with evidence from a competent computer forensic analyst should be able to dismiss the argument.
-A good examiner will have identified and addressed possible arguments from the opposing counsel during the analysis and writing stages of their report.
+A lawyer may argue that a user did not carry out actions on a computer but instead automated by a Trojan without the user’s knowledge.
+In such cases, a competent opposing lawyer supplied with evidence from a qualified computer forensic analyst should be able to dismiss the argument.
+A good examiner will have identified and addressed possible arguments from the opposing counsel during their report’s analysis and writing stages.

-This article will try to give you a brief perspective of what computer forensics examiners do and how they use and gather the data as well as briefly go over some of the issues involved.
+This article will try to give you a brief perspective of what computer forensics examiners do and how they use and gather the data, and briefly go over some of the issues involved.
 For more information and definitions, please see forensic control.
-Computer Forensics examiners can be in an attorney's arsenal in gathering evidence to present in court.
-Do you have your go-to-investigator, and is his expertise court worthy?
+Computer Forensics examiners can be in an attorney’s arsenal in gathering evidence to present in court.
+Do you have your go-to-investigator, and is his expertise court-worthy?